erwinpasia/NVIDIA-DLI-ATW-Fundamentals-of-Accelerated-Computing-with-CUDA-C_CPP/README.md

 ### Nsight Systems:
 A performance analysis tool used to identify bottlenecks in GPU applications, helping developers optimize their code further.

-## End-to-End Workflow Acceleration:
-By the end of the course, participants will be able to build fully functional, end-to-end workflows that leverage GPU acceleration at every stage—from data processing to algorithm execution.
-This includes:
-- Accelerating linear algebra operations originally designed for CPUs.
-- Implementing complex simulations or scientific computations using GPUs.

 ## Best Practices for Refactoring CPU Workflows:
 The course emphasizes best practices for refactoring existing CPU-based workflows into GPU-based ones:
 - Identify computational bottlenecks where GPUs can provide significant speedups.
 - Use CUDA libraries like cuBLAS or cuFFT where applicable to accelerate common tasks without writing custom kernels from scratch.
+- Accelerating linear algebra operations originally designed for CPUs.
+- Implementing complex simulations or scientific computations using GPUs.

 ## Comparison Between CPU vs. GPU Workflows: